I was looking at alternatives to a paid Screaming Frog license and got what I thought was a pretty bright idea. Build my own. How hard could it be?

 The public snapshot includes the engine core, the MCP server with a set of working tools (crawl_site, fetch_page, fetch_api, extract_links, summarize_manifest), the Chrome pipe module, extractors for SEO data, links, headings, images, and schema.org markup, and a dev container config so you can be up and running in a few minutes.

 It's a TypeScript monorepo using npm workspaces.
-The test suite has full coverage of the core.
+The test suite covers the crawl config, the engine loop, the SSRF guard, and the URL primitives - four modules, with no CI gate on coverage yet.
 There's a Dork Builder utility in the MCP module if you want to build structured search queries from templates.
 The architecture doc is in the README.

 I built this because I needed it.
-I'm releasing it because the patterns - MCP-native crawling, Chrome-as-pipe rendering, SSRF protection by default - seem worth sharing.
-If you build something with it, I'd genuinely like to know.
+I'm releasing it as a snapshot, not a maintained project - other priorities come first, and I don't expect to keep pushing updates.
+If you build something with it, I'd still like to know.